Tell Your iPad to Forget a Wireless Network

 Tap Wi-Fi.
 The window shown below appears.

-Locate the wireless network you want the iPad to forget, and then tap the blue arrow next to the network name.
+Tap the wireless network you want the iPad to forget.
 The window shown below appears.

 Tap Forget this Network.
 The iPad will forget the wireless network.